CMU-CREATE-Lab/speck-gateway/README.txt

 There are actually three applications created when you build the binaries:

-1) The gateway application which auto-connects to the first Speck it finds, and continually downloads data samples from the device, caches them locally, and then optionally uploads them to a Fluxtream server.
+1) The gateway application which auto-connects to the first Speck it finds, and continually downloads data samples from the device, caches them locally, and then optionally uploads them to a BodyTrack Datastore server.

 2) A command-line version of the gateway application.